Abdus-Samee/NoTeeline/README.md

 You can also find the long preview in <a target = "_blank" href = "https://www.youtube.com/watch?v=UUWTUbET86I">YouTube</a> for a better quality.

 ## 📰 News
-- `[28-01-2025]` The micronotes can be expanded using the openai api which produces streamlined real-time output
+- `[28-01-2025]` The micronotes can be expanded using the OpenAI API which produces streamlined real-time output
-- `[28-01-2025]` A personal openai api key is to be provided in the landing page of NoTeeline for the app to work
+- `[28-01-2025]` A personal OpenAI API key is to be provided on the landing page of NoTeeline for the app to work
-- `[28-01-2025]` NoTeeline got featured in huggingface, [link](https://huggingface.co/papers/2409.16493)
+- `[28-01-2025]` NoTeeline got featured in Huggingface, [link](https://huggingface.co/papers/2409.16493)

 ## 🛠️ Local Development
  - Clone the repo using the following command: